Disposable razors are the default choice of most men. Unfortunately, the wrong decision may end up causing a lot of irritation and razor burn.

 Another issue is quality to be more specific blade quality.

 Some cheap disposables can give you painful razor rash or irritation because of the steel quality.

 A lot of disposables don’t use top quality steel because it would drive up product costs.
-Using poor quality steel equates to a poor shave because it isn’t as sharp.
+Using inferior quality steel equates to a poor shave because it isn’t as sharp.
 Dull blades will drag on the skin and cause ingrown hair.

 Prep includes washing the face with hot water and facial soap formulated for men.

-You can use your hands but a better method would be using a shaving brush.
+You can use your hands, but a better method would be using a shaving brush.

 After putting on shaving cream, you can then carry out these basic fundamentals.

 Pro tip: If you don’t like a rich, lathery cream, you can opt for a “lather-less” cream like the Cremo cream for men.
 It saves you time because you don’t need a brush to apply this – just use your hands.
 All you need is water to use this product.
 It contains Aloe Vera plus other natural oils that lock in moisture.

 Trim your beard before shaving if you have unusually thick facial hair using a good quality beard trimmer.

 Even a really sharp razor can only shave so much hair, so make sure you trim your facial hair until you reach a manageable length to continue shaving from.